awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

 ### Service `RUNNING` task count in Amazon ECS CloudWatch Container Insights<a name="cw_running_task_count_cwci"></a>

 A "Number of Running Tasks" \(`RunningTaskCount`\) metric is available per cluster and per service when you use Amazon ECS CloudWatch Container Insights\.
-You can use Container Insights for all new clusters created by opting in to the `containerInsights` account setting, on individual clusters by enabling it using the cluster settings during cluster creation, or on existing clusters by using the UpdateClusterSettings API\.
+You can use Container Insights for all new clusters created by opting in to the `containerInsights` account setting, on individual clusters by turning on the cluster settings during cluster creation, or on existing clusters by using the UpdateClusterSettings API\.
 Metrics collected by CloudWatch Container Insights are charged as custom metrics\.
 For more information about CloudWatch pricing, see [CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing/)\.

 To view this metric, see [Amazon ECS Container Insights Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-view-metrics.html) in the *Amazon CloudWatch User Guide*\.